DWebYVR/notes/content/Contributing.md

 DWeb resources, information about [[Protocols]], curating [[Organizations]], improving documentation, or similar content is all welcome.
 You can [[explore|explore the graph of notes »]]

+Add a [person page](/tags/Person) for yourself with links to your profiles and projects.

 ### Improve the design and features of the website

 Want to improve the design or features of the website?
 Yes please!